5G-ERA/signalQualityNetworkApplicationRos2/era_5g_network_signal_mapper_ros2_humble/README.md

 ```

 ### Get current colour of the semantic map
+In order t use this feature the pakage must be run before the pointcloud is loaded either via saving and loading semantic poitcloud as a static file or running signal_mapper package.
 from termianl:
 ```
 ros2 run era_5g_network_signal_mapper_ros2 current_color
 ```

+The topic "/current_color" will publish current color of the location of the robot

 ### ROS Service for saving and loading semantic poitcloud as a static file